technoblogy/tiny-i2c/README.md

 ### Writing and reading

-Many I2C devices require you to write one or more bytes before reading, to specify the register you want to read from; the read should be introduced with an **vrestart()** call; for example:
+Many I2C devices require you to write one or more bytes before reading, to specify the register you want to read from; the read should be introduced with an **TinyI2C.restart()** call; for example:

     TinyI2C.start(Address, 0);
     TinyI2C.write(1);